informalsystems/hermes/guide/src/installation.md

 ### Clone the repository

-Open a terminal and clone the following `ibc-rs` repository:
+Open a terminal and clone the `ibc-rs` repository:

 ```shell
 git clone https://github.com/informalsystems/ibc-rs.git